 - The Association shall have a Committee of Management which shall have a minimum of 7 and a maximum (including co-optees) of 12 persons.
-No more than two members of the Committee of Management shall be Factored Owners.
 The Association shall keep up to date a register of the names of the Committee Members which shall be made available to any person at no cost.
-The names of Committee Members will also be published by the Association on its website, and in its annual reports and other similar documentation. - The first Committee Members will be the Members who have signed the application to register the Association.
+The names of Committee Members will also be published by the Association on its website, and in its annual reports and other similar documentation. - 34.2 The first Committee Members will be the Members who have signed the application to register the Association.
 The first Members and all subsequent Members who are eligible shall be Committee Members until there are more than seven Members.
-Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Committee Members shall retire. - A person must be aged 18 or over and a Member to become a Committee Member (including any person appointed to fill a casual vacancy) other than a person appointed as a co-optee or appointed by The Scottish Housing Regulator who must be aged 18 or over but need not be a Member. - An employee of the Association, or a Close Relative of an employee, may not be a Committee Member. - No Committee Member may take office until they have agreed to and signed the Association's code of conduct for Committee Members. - The Committee shall assess annually the skills, knowledge, diversity and objectivity that it needs for its decision making and what is contributed by the Committee Members by way of annual performance reviews.
-The Committee must be assured that any Committee Member who has continuous service on the Committee of nine years or more and who is seeking re-election is able to demonstrate his/her continued effectiveness as a Committee Member before he/she may stand for re-election. - 36.7 Each of the Committee Members shall, in exercising his/her role as a Committee Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must:-
+Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Committee Members shall retire. - A person must be aged 18 or over and a Member to become a Committee Member (including any person appointed to fill a casual vacancy) other than a person appointed as a co-optee or appointed by The Scottish Housing Regulator who must be aged 18 or over but need not be a Member. - 34.4 An employee of the Association, or a Close Relative of an employee, may not be a Committee Member. - 34.5 No Committee Member may take office until they have agreed to and signed the Association's code of conduct for Committee Members. - The Committee shall assess annually the skills, knowledge, diversity and objectivity that it needs for its decision making and what is contributed by the Committee Members by way of annual performance reviews.
+The Committee must be assured that any Committee Member who has continuous service on the Committee of nine years or more and who is seeking re-election is able to demonstrate his/her continued effectiveness as a Committee Member before he/she may stand for re-election. - 34.7 Each of the Committee Members shall, in exercising his/her role as a Committee Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must:- - 34.7.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects.

-- seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects. - 36.7.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person. - 36.7.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - put the interests of the Association before that of the other party, in taking decisions as a Committee Member; - 36.7.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Committee Members with regard to the matter in question - 36.7.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005. - The Committee can require that a Committee Member who is being investigated for a potential breach of the Association's Code of Conduct for Committee Members take leave of absence and not attend any meeting in his or her capacity as Committee Member until the Committee has completed its consideration of the potential breach.
+- 34.7.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person. - 34.7.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - put the interests of the Association before that of the other party, in taking decisions as a Committee Member; - 34.7.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Committee Members with regard to the matter in question. - 34.8 The Committee can require that a Committee Member who is being investigated for a potential breach of the Association's Code of Conduct for Committee Members take leave of absence and not attend any meeting in his or her capacity as Committee Member until the Committee has completed its consideration of the potential breach.
 When on such leave of absence, the Committee Member will not be entitled to receive minutes and/or documents in his or her capacity as a Committee Member relating to the business of the Association.